adi1988/Companies-that-Suffered-and-were-Resilient-during-Pandemic/README.md

 select count(distinct(type_of_industry)) from dbo.Year_2018

-## Creating View for all years with headcount, profit, assets in one single dataset
+## Creating View for all years 2018-2021 along with headcount, profit, profit change, assets, revenue, revenue change and percentage profits in one single dataset

 create view vw_all as